-Let's open our Bibles now to the study of the Word of God, to the nineteenth chapter of Luke, Luke chapter 19.
+Let's open our Bibles now to the study of the Word of God, to the 19th chapter of Luke, Luke chapter 19.
 And we are returning to the text of Scripture that describes what is commonly known as our Lord's triumphal entry, His entry into Jerusalem for the last time where He is hailed by the crowds as the Messiah.
-It begins in verse 28, let me read this text again to you.
+It begins in verse 28.
+Let me read this text again to you.
 This is part 2 of what we began last week.

 This has to be the most unique, the most unparalleled coronation ever.
 First of all, as we noted last week, it is humble in all its aspects and that is unique for a coronation.
 But beyond that, it is also unique because there is such irony in it, such stunning contrast between the commendation of Jesus by the people and the condemnation of the people by Jesus.

-On the one hand, it is large and enthusiastic acclamation and adoration.
+On the one hand, it is large and enthusiastic acclamation and admiration.
 On the other hand, it is shallow and hypocritical.

 On the one hand, it is generated by the people's joyful hope of a immediate victory over their enemies.
 On the other hand, it is met by the King's sorrowful pronouncement of disaster and doom in the coming defeat by their enemies.